hgtonight/vanilladocs/docs/developers/framework/index.html.md

 ## Let the code guide you

 Because so much is possible with the Garden framework, it can be intimidating to get started.
 Our best advice is: look at an existing plugin that does something *close* to what you're attempting to see how they do it.
 Code examples are the very best way to learn about Garden, and they can guide you to new solutions you didn't know were possible.

+The Skeleton application in `/applications/skeleton` is heavily documented inline to help you get started.

 ## Where to start